Buffalo Wild Wings Grill and Bar (Downtown location)

 Overall, be prepared for lots of sports action, because it’s impossible to miss, but if you like wings, you’ve GOT to try this place.
 Just be sure to get enough napkins!

-Pros: Great wings (mild to spicy), excellent service, quick seating, great place to share a meal, huge menu, affordable, across the street from Pioneer Place and in Hillsboro, where else can you lick your fingers in public?
+go to link Pros: Great wings (mild to spicy), excellent service, quick seating, great place to share a meal, huge menu, affordable, across the street from Pioneer Place and in Hillsboro, where else can you lick your fingers in public?

 Cons: A little bright, can get loud and crowded when games are on